brainglobe/brainglobe.github.io/docs/source/documentation/brainreg/user-guide/output-files.md

 # Output files

 brainreg will create a number of output files.
-Many of these are for use with other software (e.g., brainreg-segment and cellfinder), but they may be useful for your own software.
+Many of these are for use with other software (e.g., brainglobe-segmentation and cellfinder), but they may be useful for your own software.

 :::{note}